NCNkwanyana/NcnApi/README.md

 An ASP.NET CORE Wen API for task and user management.
 Tasks can be filtered by assigned user or due date and users.
 Tasks can be created , read, patch and deleted.JWt authentication is implemeted for security endpoints.

 #Installation
-1.Check whether you have ".NET 9 SDK" installed in ypur PC.
+1.Check whether you have ".NET 9 SDK" installed in ypur PC & -SQL server or SQLite/EF core
+-Git
 2.Copy this repository: http://github.com/NCNkwanyana/NcnApi.git
 3.Open the project folder : cd NcnApi
 4.Restore dependencies : dotnet restore
 5. To create SQLite database , applu databse migrations: dotnet ef dtabase update

 ## Feaatures
+1.User registration  and Login
-1.CRUD operations for Users & Tasks
+CRUD operations for Users & Tasks
 2.Task filtering:-Expired tasks
                  -Active tasks
                  -Tasks by date